 Formaldehyde (CH2O) is a naturally-occurring organic compound known for its pungent, irritating odor.
 It’s found in nature and is used in several industrial applications.

-The majority of formaldehyde found in the environment is a result of processes taking place in the upper atmosphere.
-It is an intermediate gas which is produced during the oxidation of methane and can be used as an indicator of anthropogenic pollution and biomass burning.
-It however does not accumulate in the environment as it is easily broken down by sunlight.
-Aeroqual have a range of portable monitors with a formaldehyde gas detector suitable for measuring formaldehyde gas.
+Most formaldehyde found in the environment is a result of processes in the upper atmosphere.
+It is an intermediate gas that is produced during the oxidation of methane.
+It can also be an indicator of human-generated pollution and biomass burning.
+However, it does not accumulate in the environment as it is easily broken down by sunlight.

-Formaldehyde is a common precursor to more complex compounds which are used in several industrial applications.
-Formaldehyde resin is used in the textile industry to produce non-crease fabrics and is also a key component in the manufacture of automobiles.
-Formaldehyde solution is commonly used as a disinfectant to kill most bacteria and fungi and can also be used to preserve tissues or cells for scientific analysis.
-The most common source of formaldehyde exposure is via inhalation by thermal/chemical decomposition of formaldehyde based resins or emissions from formaldehyde solutions.
-Aeroqual has a range of portable and fixed monitors with a formaldehyde gas detector available for industrial monitoring of formaldehyde.
+Man-made formaldehyde is often a common precursor to more complex compounds with industrial uses.
+For example, the textile industry uses formaldehyde resin to produce non-crease fabrics.
+It is also a key component in the manufacture of automobiles.
+Formaldehyde solution is commonly used as a disinfectant to kill bacteria and fungi and to preserve tissues or cells for scientific analysis.

 What are the health risks and environmental effects of Formaldehyde?

 Formaldehyde in all forms is toxic to humans and animals.
 Occupational exposure is mainly through inhaling the vapors.
 The thermal/chemical decomposition of formaldehyde-based resins or emissions from formaldehyde solutions commonly cause these vapors.

 Exposure to formaldehyde gas can cause headaches, difficulty breathing, and a burning sensation in the throat.